-As a person with a disability, Sugeng Paijo – commonly known as Jojo – understands too well that the opportunities for people with disabilities to survive and thrive are often far lower than for those without disabilities.
+As a person with a disability, Sugeng Paijo – commonly known as Jojo – understands too well that the opportunities for people with disabilities are often far less than for those without disabilities.

-When we visited his home workshop in Cilacap, Central Java, we met Jojo and his wife alongside several members of their community who now work with them producing vegan leather made from banana trunks – agricultural waste that would otherwise be discarded, burned, or left to rot.
+When we visited his workshop in Cilacap, Central Java, we met a group of workers including Jojo and his wife producing vegan leather from banana trunks – agricultural waste that would otherwise be discarded, burned, or left to rot.

-Around the workshop sat a small but determined group of workers: a little person carefully stitching notebook covers by hand, a mother in a wheelchair assembling wallets, a deaf woman focused on detailed sewing patterns, and a driver with amputated hands who helps transport products to customers and delivery stations.
+The group included a little person carefully stitching notebook covers by hand, a mother in a wheelchair assembling wallets, a deaf woman focused on detailed sewing patterns and a driver with amputated hands who helps transport products to customers and delivery stations.

 Dipacraft produces vegan leather products from banana waste.
 Photo: JEFRI TARIGAN

-“For years, I mostly stayed at home running my small sembako kiosk,” said Ina Mariana (52), a wheelchair user from Cilacap who joined DipaCraft’s activities.
+“For years, I mostly stayed at home running my small sembako (staple household goods) kiosk,” said Ina Mariana, a wheelchair user from Cilacap who joined DipaCraft.

 “Here, I can meet other people who have similar challenges.
 We can learn together, work together, and encourage each other.
 It gives me happiness and hope because now I feel like I can still be productive and part of something meaningful.”